Vehicle: Motors and engines

 Rocket engines are primarily used on rockets, rocket sleds and experimental aircraft.
 Rocket engines are extremely powerful.
 The heaviest vehicle ever to leave the ground, the Saturn V rocket, was powered by five F-1 rocket engines generating a combined 180 million horsepower (134.2 gigawatt).
-Rocket engines also have no need to "push off" anything, a fact that the New York Times denied in error.
+Rocket engines also do not need to "push off" anything, a fact that the New York Times denied in error.
 Rocket engines can be particularly simple, sometimes consisting of nothing more than a catalyst, as in the case of a hydrogen peroxide rocket.
 This makes them an attractive option for vehicles such as jet packs.
 Despite their simplicity, rocket engines are often dangerous and susceptible to explosions.
 The fuel they run off may be flammable, poisonous, corrosive or cryogenic.
 They also suffer from poor efficiency.
 For these reasons, rocket engines are only used when absolutely necessary.

 Electric motors are used in electric vehicles such as electric bicycles, electric scooters, small boats, subways, trains, trolleybuses, trams and experimental aircraft.
 Electric motors can be very efficient: over 90% efficiency is common.
 Electric motors can also be built to be powerful, reliable, low-maintenance and of any size.
 Electric motors can deliver a range of speeds and torques without necessarily using a gearbox (although it may be more economical to use one).
 Electric motors are limited in their use chiefly by the difficulty of supplying electricity.

 Compressed gas motors have been used on some vehicles experimentally.
 They are simple, efficient, safe, cheap, reliable and operate in a variety of conditions.
 One of the difficulties met when using gas motors is the cooling effect of expanding gas.
 These engines are limited by how quickly they absorb heat from their surroundings.
 The cooling effect can, however, double as air conditioning.
 Compressed gas motors also lose effectiveness with falling gas pressure.

 Ion thrusters are used on some satellites and spacecraft.
 They are only effective in a vacuum, which limits their use to spaceborne vehicles.
 Ion thrusters run primarily off electricity, but they also need a propellant such as caesium, or, more recently xenon.
 Ion thrusters can achieve extremely high speeds and use little propellant; however, they are power-hungry.